python/cpython/Doc/library/tkinter.rst

 In Tk, there is a utility command, ``wm``, for interacting with the window manager.
 Options to the ``wm`` command allow you to control things like titles, placement, icon bitmaps, and the like.
-In :mod:`Tkinter`, these commands have been implemented as methods on the :class:`Wm` class.
+In :mod:`tkinter`, these commands have been implemented as methods on the :class:`Wm` class.
 Toplevel widgets are subclassed from the :class:`Wm` class, and so can call the :class:`Wm` methods directly.